fengbintu/Neural-Networks-on-Silicon/README.md

  - **Eyeriss: A Spatial Architecture for Energy-Efficient Dataflow for Convolutional Neural Networks.** (MIT, NVIDIA)
   - *Present an energy analysis framework.*
   - *Propose an energy-efficienct dataflow called Row Stationary, which considers three levels of reuse.*
+ - Neurocube: A Programmable Digital Neuromorphic Architecture with High-Density 3D Memory.
+(Georgia Institute of Technology, SRI International)
+  - *Propose an architecture integrated in 3D DRAM, with a mesh-like NOC in the logic layer.*
+  - *Detailedly describe the data movements in the NOC.*
  - ISAAC: A Convolutional Neural Network Accelerator with In-Situ Analog Arithmetic in Crossbars.
 (University of Utah, HP Labs)
  - A Novel Processing-in-memory Architecture for Neural Network Computation in ReRAM-based Main Memory.
 (UCSB, HP Labs, NVIDIA, Tsinghua University)
  - RedEye: Analog ConvNet Image Sensor Architecture for Continuous Mobile Vision.
 (Rice University)
- - Neurocube: A Programmable Digital Neuromorphic Architecture with High-Density 3D Memory.
-(Georgia Institute of Technology, SRI International)
  - Cambricon: An Instruction Set Architecture for Neural Networks.
 (Chinese Academy of Sciences, UCSB)

 ### 2016 DATE